 Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at a different time.
 The Company minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of assets and liabilities are similar.
-Both the mortgage portfolio and the Notes issued by the Company are exposed to fair value interest rate risk as they carry fixed interest rates.
+The Notes issued by the Company and the GIC are exposed to cash flow interest rate risk as they carry a floating interest rate that is reset as market rates change.

-Liquidity Rısk
+Liquidity Risk

-The Company holds a Reserve Account of £1,396,800 deposited with an external provider which, should it be needed, can be used to withdraw money to meet its obligations under the Notes The Company has not drawn on this facility since inception
+The Company holds a Reserve Account of £1,697,250 deposited with an external provider which, should it be needed, can be used to withdraw money to meet its obligations under the Notes.
+The Company has not drawn on this facility since inception.